 More information about Belize is available on the Belize Page and from other Department of State publications and other sources listed at the end of this fact sheet.

-The United States and Belize continue to maintain close and cordial relations.
-The United States is home to the largest Belizean community outside Belize, estimated to be more than 85,000.
-Belize’s economic growth, good governance, and security are important to U.S. interests in the region.
-The United States and Belize are working as partners to strengthen citizen security and prevent transnational crime.
+The United States and Belize continue to maintain strong relations.
+The United States is home to the largest Belizean community outside Belize, estimated to number more than 85,000.
+The state of Belize’s economy, governance, and security are important to U.S. interests in the region.
+The United States and Belize are working as partners to strengthen border security and prevent transnational crime.
 The two countries have mutual legal assistance treaties with each other.
 Both governments seek to control the flow of irregular migrants to the United States through Belize.

 U.S. Assistance to Belize

-The United States works closely with the Government of Belize to fight narcotics, human, and other types of illicit trafficking and organized crime.
+The United States works closely with the Government of Belize to fight narcotics, human and other types of illicit trafficking, and transnational organized crime.
 The U.S. government seeks to strengthen citizen security and improve the government’s capacity to confront and disrupt criminal organizations.
 U.S. programs are assisting Belize to professionalize its police force, build its justice sector capacity, and improve its capacity to secure its borders.
-U.S. grants to Belizean civil society focus on improving governance by strengthening the ties between civil society and the government, improving service delivery, and strengthening capacity within both civil society and government civil service.
-The Belize Defense Force receives military assistance from the United States, including training, medical assistance programs, and programs to construct and renovate schools.
+U.S. grants to Belizean civil society focus on improving governance by strengthening the ties between civil society and the government, improving service delivery, and building capacity within both civil society and government civil service.
+The Belize Defense Force receives military assistance from the United States, including training, humanitarian and medical assistance programs, and programs to construct and renovate schools.
 The U.S. military was also instrumental in establishing Belize’s Coast Guard and continues to play a role in building its capacity.
-The Peace Corps operates public health programs in Belize.
+The Peace Corps operates public health and education programs in Belize.

 Bilateral Economic Relations

-The United States is Belize’s principal trading partner and a major source of investment funds.
-According to the latest available trade data, in 2017 the United States accounted for 19.6 percent of Belize’s total exports and 35.6 percent of its total imports.
-Some 185 U.S. companies have operations in Belize.
-Tourism attracts the most foreign direct investment, although U.S. investment also is found in the telecommunications, energy, and agricultural sectors.
+The United States is a principal trading partner and source of investment funds for Belize.
+According to the latest available trade data, in 2020 the United States accounted for 22.22 percent of Belize’s total exports and 40.27 percent of its total imports.
+Tourism attracts the most foreign direct investment, although U.S. investment also is found in the agriculture and energy sectors.
 A Country Commercial Guide for Belize is available from the U.S. Embassy’s Economic/Commercial section.